Article formatting hints and tips

 Font sizes are given in points, abbreviated to pt.
 For example, verdana 10 is 10 point.

 - If you plan to format part of a line or block of text, it is often quicker to type or paste in the text, then highlight and format what is required, than it is to stop typing, set the format, continue typing formatted text, cancel the format when you have reached the end of the formatted section, and continue typing.
 By using the first method you begin and end the formatting in one step, and you can also introduce several formatting changes into the one block of highlighted text in one action.

-- You can also pen the Character map and use it to view all the characters in variuos font faces before selecting the one that suits you best.
+- If using TreePad Business Edition, open the Character map and use it to view different font faces before selecting the one that suits you best.